Nuthi-Sriram/HostelManagementSystem/README.md

 # HostelManagementSystem

-A nice project with a nice description
+A Hostel Management system with different users - Student, Warden, Chief Warden along with a website for the General public view.

 ---
 ## Requirements